MIGG-NTU/MIG_Docs/source/groupmeeting/workshops.rst

 A series of tutorials for beginners in seismic traveltime tomography.

+- 2020/12 by Jiayuan Yao, Tianjue Li, Shijie Hao and Ping Tong
 - Github repository: https://github.com/MIGG-NTU/SeisTomo_Tutorials
 - Lectures and exercises are available in Github, while we also put them together with tutorial videos in MIG Google Drive (``groupmeeting.MIGG/workshop.MIGG/2020-SeisTomo-Tutorials``) and BaiduDisk (link: https://pan.baidu.com/s/1-8wQmywkvByrPtBhKD4x5g | Passwd: ``4vgu``).